EdyJ/blender-to-unity-fbx-exporter/README.md

 #### Why not use the "Experimental - Apply Transform" option of the default FBX Exporter?

 This option doesn't work with object hierarchies of more than 2 levels.
-Objects beyond the 2nd level keep receiving unwanted rotations and scalings when imported into Unity.
+Objects beyond the 2nd level keep receiving unwanted rotation and scaling when imported into Unity.

 #### Why not use the "Bake Axis Conversion" option in the Unity Import Settings?

-Doensn't seem to work properly with Blender-generated FBX.
+Doesn't seem to work properly with Blender-generated FBX.

 #### Why not import the .blend file directly in the Unity project?